Abandoned & Little-Known Airfields:

 Edinburg Municipal Airport, Edinburg, TX

-Edinburg Airport, as depicted on the August 1954 Corpus Christi Sectional Chart (courtesy of Chris Kennedy).
+Edinburg Airport, as depicted on the January 1948 Corpus Christi Sectional Chart.

-This former municipal airport was evidently established at some point between 1943-49,
+This municipal airport was evidently established at some point between 1946-49,

-as it was not yet depicted at all on the December 1943 Corpus Christi Sectional Chart (courtesy of Chris Kennedy).
+as it was not yet depicted at all on the August 1946 Corpus Christi Sectional Chart.

 which depicted "Edinburg" as having a 2,400' unpaved runway.